This post may contain affiliate sales links. Please read my disclosure policy.

 Other Ice Cream Flavors to Try!

 That’s it!
-I hope you enjoy this recipe as we gear up for summer 🙂
+I hope you enjoy this recipe as we continue on through the hot summer months! 🙂

 The printable recipe card is down below!

 - In a medium bowl, whisk together the cocoa, sugars, and salt.
 Add the milk and, using a hand mixer on low speed or a whisk, beat to combine until the cocoa, sugars, and salt are dissolved.

 - Stir in the heavy cream and vanilla.
 Cover and refrigerate for 1 to 2 hours, or overnight.